Ivan Cornejo

 A Dual Fuel system combines an electric heat pump with a gas furnace as backup.

-Compare heat pump or furnace
+Heat pump or furnace service

 When outdoor temperatures are around 40°F or 35°F, the heat pump operates at high efficiency.
 When temperatures drop significantly, the gas furnace automatically takes over.